 City-branded items – Got something which has the old City logo on it?
 Contact email@example.com to recycle it.

-Clothes – Clean clothes can be recycled in the clothes collection bin on the walkway.
+Clothes – Clean clothes can be recycled in the clothes collection bin on the main walkway (Level 1 University Building).
 We send these to Traid for reuse.

 Computers or other electrical equipment – To dispose of computers and laptops contact the IT Service Desk at www.city.ac.uk/itservicedesk who will arrange for the item to be collected and data cleansed.
 For all other electrical items, call ext.
 7777 to arrange a collection.